 I should also differentiate between content editors and copy editors.
 The first edits for style, which can be painfully hit or miss.
 The second edits for structure and grammar, which is worth every cent.
 So when I question their value, I am referring to the former.

 I went through four professional content editors before I threw in the towel.
 The root of the problem boiled down to simple bias.
 They all edited the same content and their preferences were apparent to a fault.
 The manuscript in question was a final draft of Transient, a sci-fi noir tale.
 What I got back was anything but.
-I could see, very plainly, that one editor liked fluffy YA, another liked hard sci-fi, and the other two liked mysteries and thrillers, none of which applied to my story.
+I could see, very plainly, that one editor liked fluffy YA, another liked hard sci-fi, and the other two liked cozy mysteries, none of which applied to my story.
 All four editors mangled the tone with their inherent biases.

 I readily admit that I could simply be the victim of bad editors.
 But, all four were establish pros with good reviews and solid reputations.
 Four strikes on a hefty investment is enough to sour anyone’s opinion.
 Thus, I decided to accept grammatical quirks as a small price for retaining tone.
 I would get the manuscript in the best possible shape I could, then hold my breath and click the “Publish” button.